iamdanielgreen/we-ll_build_a_ladder/process/level_ideas.md

 #### We Climb A Tree / We Pick Blackberries
 #### We Wait For A Train
 #### We Make A Sculpture
+#### We Take A Walk
+##### 28/07/2025, 21:59

+You think of this as the last level of the game, or at least that other levels may lead to this level.
+The two players find themselves on either side of of a large crowd.
+To win, the players slot themselves into two gaps in the crowd, joining a protest march.